SNishalaka/psql-crud-springboot/README.md

    <version>42.2.5</version>
 </dependency>
 ```
-:+1: This PR looks great for basic spring boot crud with psql - it's ready to merge! :shipit:
+This PR looks great for basic spring boot crud with psql - it's ready to merge! :+1: